How AI is Transforming the Automotive Industry

 1. Nauto

-Banin stated that “Nauto’s artificial intelligence is at the edge [in the vehicle] to process driver behavior and external road conditions in true-time.”
-It is allowing the safe introduction and expansion of autonomous driving.
+“Nauto’s artificial intelligence operates at the edge, inside the vehicle, processing driver behavior and external road conditions in true time,” Banin noted.
+This capability supports the safe rollout and scaling of autonomous driving technologies.

 2. Tesla